And eCommerce store owners (who want to grow profitably) need to be doing all 3!

 When we think of using paid advertising to generate traffic to our website, typically our thoughts jump to running ads on Google or Social Media.

-Right now, my clients are having best success with paid ads on Facebook and Instagram as well as Google.
+Right now, my clients are having best success with paid ads on multiple platforms, for example Facebook and Instagram as well as Google.

 BUT, this is not the extent of the paid ads you can run.
 Other examples of paid ads include:

 - Exhibiting at expos, trade shows or markets (and the website listing you typically get with your booking),

 - Paying bloggers and influencers to write or post about your products on social media,